Hello and welcome to ZuluDesk!

 In case you're going to use your iPads as a Shared iPad where you want your users to sign in to your device, you will need to have your users inside Apple School Manager.
 If you are going to set up your iPads like this, you will need your users to have a Managed Apple ID from Apple School Manager.
 For this reason it is very important to set up the synchronisation and make sure your users have their Managed Apple ID assigned to their ZuluDesk user account.

 If your users aren’t imported into your ASM (Apple School Manager) account yet, you will have to add your users to ASM in order to synchronise those Managed Apple ID’s with ZuluDesk.
-You can import your users by connecting your Apple School Manager account to your Student Information System, Use SFTP to upload student, staff, and class data to Apple School Manager or follow Setup 2: Two-way synchronisation Apple School Manager and ZMS in this guide to use ZuluDesk to perform the SFTP upload to upload student, staff and class data to Apple School Manager.
-After you've added this information to Apple School Manager and you have set up the Managed Apple ID's, you can continue to Step 1 from this article to set up the synchronisation from Apple School Manager towards ZuluDesk.
+You can import your users by connecting your Apple School Manager account to your Student Information System, Use SFTP to upload student, staff, and class data to Apple School Manager or follow How to connect Apple School Manager with ZuluDesk to use ZuluDesk to perform the SFTP upload to upload student, staff and class data to Apple School Manager.
+After you've added this information to Apple School Manager and you have set up the Managed Apple ID's, you can continue to this article to set up the synchronisation from Apple School Manager towards ZuluDesk.

-If the users are already inside Apple School Manager, you can simply follow Step 1 from this article to set this synchronisation up.
+If the users are already inside Apple School Manager, you can simply follow this article to set this synchronisation up.

 After you've configured the synchronisation, you will have to synchronise your ZuluDesk account with Apple School Manager manually by going to your Dashboard inside the ZuluDesk Management System, and hit the Synchronize Now button.